All Episodes

 The Mexicans dumped far more oil in the Gulf.

-Understanding the effects of the spill on the shorelines that were hit, including Louisiana's coastal marshes, expected to occupy scientists for years.
+Understanding the effects of the spill on the shorelines that were hit, including Louisiana's coastal marshes, expected Expected to occupy scientists for years.

-Federal grants no doubt will fund all of this interest.
+Federal grants, no doubt, will fund all of this interest.

 An unknown percentage of the oil would have been eaten by bacteria, essentially rendering the compounds harmless and incorporating them into the food chain.

-A three-mile by four-mile band of tar balls was discovered off the Louisiana coast Damn it, that's no reason to be happy.
+A three-mile by four-mile band of tarballs was discovered off the Louisiana coast on Tuesday.

 While we, this is Thad Allen, the Coast Guard Admiral.